 Results from the survey clearly indicate a growing recognition of the value of credentials for hazardous material professionals, and the reward that comes from proving your value with an accredited hazardous materials certification.

 The salary survey was a collaboration project between: the American Society of Safety Engineers (ASSE), American Board of Industrial Hygiene (ABIH), Alliance of Hazardous Materials Professionals (AHMP), American Industrial Hygiene Association (AIHA), the Board of Certified Safety Professionals (BCSP) and IHMM.
-Further information about the salary survey can be found at the 2015 SH&E Industry Salary Calculator.
+Further information about this compensation research by going to PayScale.